quangnd/metabit-demo-version1/README.md

 - Mongo Local Database was created automatically at the first time running.
 - Google, Facebook OpenID was registered for testing purpose.
 (Google OpenID is not working :( )
-- Inspired by SahatSahat Yalkabov's projects.
+- Inspired by Sahat Yalkabov's projects.